andresalxortiz/Java-Projects/Easy/README.md

   }
 }</code></pre>

+2) You can only have one Top-level public classes followed by class instances within a file.
+3) You can also create multiple .java files, each with their own public class, and compile them together within the same directory.

 ### Keywords:
 - ***static***: A member of a class that isn't associated with an instance of a class.
 Therefore it holds the same value(s) across multiple class instances.